Stat184-Fall2025/avawalt_activity15/README.md

 # avawalt_activity15
-Github practice through the completion of Activity #15
+Github practice through the completion of Activity #15 using Activity #14

 ## Information
 What the repo/project is about?
 We are displaying the contents of Activity #14 in a simplistic way for understanding.